chunkberries/PC-Ctrl/README.md

 Easy To Use PC Control, with a local server making it possible to control the pc directly from your phone.

 ## Requirements:
 1. You will need the programming language **Python**, which you can download [here](https://www.python.org).
-This is required or else the program simply can't run.
+This is required to run the program.

 ## Instructions:
 1. Download the [installer](https://github.com/chunkberries/PC-Ctrl/releases/download/Installer/PCCtrlSetup.exe).